 When you set out to build a sales career your single most important task is the building of reputation; and as Bob Burg and John David Mann write in Go-Givers Sell More “Reputation is a house that once burned down is very difficult to rebuild.”

-However if you diligently construct your reputation on the foundation of what Bob calls ‘The Golden Rule’ of sales, of business of networking.
+However if you diligently construct your reputation on the foundation of what Bob calls ‘The Golden Rule’ of sales, of business of networking, to Give rather than to Get.
 You will cultivate a flourishing reputation and the influence it generates will reach way beyond the people you meet and touch the lives of people you have not yet met.

 “All things being equal, people will do business with, and refer business to, those people they know, like and trust.”

 In sales your job really is to meet new people on an everyday, ongoing basis, in a way that’s comfortable both for you and for them and cultivate and develop relationships with these people to the point that they feel so good about you; they know you, they like you, they trust you, they want to see you succeed.

 Why is “know, like and trust” so important; so vital to sales and business success?

 Well, the know part is obvious.
 People have to know you, or at least know of you, or at least of your company, in order to do business with you.
 What about like.
 Do they have to like you?
 Here is where the disclaimer, “all things being equal comes into play.